 To avoid a debt, Tom needs to contact us as soon as he decides he’s withdrawing or is unlikely to complete his course in the timeframe.
 Tom may need to pay back the student payment he got from us

 Open Training and Education Network (OTEN)

 To get a student payment while studying through OTEN, you must enrol in an approved course and do an equivalent full time study load (EFTSL).
 OTEN will generally only enrol you in 1 or 2 units at a time and measures the units in hours.

 You’re full time with OTEN if you’re doing 16 hours of course work per week.

 For example, if you enrol in 1 unit that normally takes 48 hours of course work to complete, you must finish the unit within 3 weeks of starting it: 48 hours ÷ 16 hours = 3 weeks.

 OTEN provides a flexible course model to encourage you to complete courses at your own pace with no penalty for not completing work.
 However, if you’re getting a payment from us, you should complete your study in the normal time it takes to complete the course.
 In the example above, you’d need to finish your unit within 3 weeks and start the next unit.

 Open Universities Australia (OUA)

 OUA have many different types of courses.
 Generally courses at OUA have a full time study load of 2 subjects per study period or session.
 Single units normally have a credit weighting of 0.125 equivalent full time study load (EFTSL).
-Double units normally have a credit weighting of 0.250 EFTSL.
-To get a student payment while attending OUA, you must enrol in an approved course and do at least 2 single or 1 double open learning unit in any 13 week study period.